 “The challenge was to avoid strong air flow directly onto the orchids.
 That can cause dehydration and ultimately impair the growth of the plants.
 It’s also important that the temperature doesn’t drop below 16C, as this can delay flowering.”

 COMMERCIAL REFRIGERATION MANAGER, GÜNTNER

-The new system began operating in March, 2018 and swiftly proved its worth.
-“The machines are compact and have excellent performance when it comes to thermal exchange,” says Mattheus Pizzinatto Yeda, a Managing Partner at the company.
+The new cooling system began operating in March, 2018 and swiftly proved its worth.
+“The air coolers are compact and have excellent performance when it comes to thermal exchange,” says Mattheus Pizzinatto Yeda, a Managing Partner at the company.